MyTeachingSheets/MTS/SUPABASE_SETTINGS_MIGRATION.md

 - **Subjects**: Mathematics, Science, English Language Arts, Social Studies, Reading
 - **Frameworks**: Common Core (Math), NGSS (Science), State Standards
 - **Grades**: K-5 for Common Core Math
-- **Domains**: Grade 3 Math domains (Operations, Number & Operations, Fractions, Measurement, Geometry)
+- **Lessons**: Grade 3 Math lessons with descriptions (Operations and Algebraic Thinking, Number & Operations in Base Ten, Fractions, Measurement and Data, Geometry)

 ## How It Works

 1. **Admin Settings Page** (`/admin/settings`):
    - Click a subject to view its frameworks
    - Click a framework to view its grades
-   - Click a grade to view its domains
+   - Click a grade to view its lessons
+   - Add lessons with descriptions
    - Add/delete items at each level

 2. **AI Generate Page** (`/ai/generate`):
    - Select a subject → see frameworks for that subject
    - Select a framework → see grades for that framework
-   - Select a grade → see domains for that grade
+   - Select a grade → see lessons for that grade (optional)
+   - When a lesson is selected, its description appears below the dropdown
    - Each dropdown filters the next level automatically

 ## API Endpoints